AzureAD/microsoft-authentication-library-for-js/lib/msal-react-native-android-poc/README.md

 signIn(String scopesValue) | Directs a user to sign in with an AAD account. scopesValue is a String containing scopes separated by spaces (" ").
 Returns a map with the `authority`, `id`, `tenantId`, `username`, and `idToken` of the account.
 See the Microsoft docs on [IAccount](https://docs.microsoft.com/en-us/java/api/com.microsoft.identity.client.iaccount?view=azure-java-stable) for more details of the map's keys. signOut() | Signs out the account currently signed in.
 If successful, `true` is returned, and if not, an exception is returned. getAccount()| Retrieves the account currently signed in.
 If no account is signed in, null is returned.
 Otherwise, a map is returned with the `authority`, `id`, `tenantId`, `username`, and `idToken` of the account.
-See the Microsoft docs on [IAccount](https://docs.microsoft.com/en-us/java/api/com.microsoft.identity.client.iaccount?view=azure-java-stable) for more details of the map's keys. acquireToken(String scopesValue) | Attempts to obtain an access token interactively. scopesValue is a String containing scopes separated by spaces (" ").
+See the Microsoft docs on [IAccount](https://docs.microsoft.com/en-us/java/api/com.microsoft.identity.client.iaccount?view=azure-java-stable) for more details of the map's keys. isSharedDevice() | returns a boolean that corresponds to whether the current device is shared or not. acquireToken(String scopesValue) | Attempts to obtain an access token interactively. scopesValue is a String containing scopes separated by spaces (" ").
 Returns a map containing `accessToken`, `authenticationScheme`, `authorizationHeader`, `expiresOn` (string), `scope` (string), `tenantId`, and `account` (map with keys as described in "signIn").
 An exception is returned otherwise.
 See MS docs on [IAuthenticationResult](https://docs.microsoft.com/en-us/java/api/com.microsoft.identity.client.iauthenticationresult?view=azure-java-stable) for more details. acquireTokenSilent(String scopesValue) | Attempts to obtain a token silently. scopesValue is a String containing scopes separated by spaces (" ").
 Returns a map containing `accessToken`, `authenticationScheme`, `authorizationHeader`, `expiresOn` (string), `scope` (string), `tenantId`, and `account` (map with keys as described in "signIn").
 An exception is returned otherwise.
 See MS docs on [IAuthenticationResult](https://docs.microsoft.com/en-us/java/api/com.microsoft.identity.client.iauthenticationresult?view=azure-java-stable) for more details.